i-am-neon/tmx-to-lt/README.md

 This is a program that converts `.tmx` map files to `.json` usable in the [Lex Talionis](https://gitlab.com/rainlash/lt-maker) game engine for Fire Emblem ROM hacks.

+## Map Previews

+You can browse the newly generated map previews here:[Map Previews](maps-preview.md).

 ## Limitations

-While this program converts most of the maps in the [shared FE Repo](https://github.com/Klokinator/FE-Repo), it does not work with all tilesets, nor any autotiles
+While this program converts most of the maps in the [shared FE Repo](https://github.com/Klokinator/FE-Repo), it does not work with all tilesets, nor any autotiles.

 ### Autotiles